pavanvidem/training-material/topics/proteomics/tutorials/neoantigen-non-reference-database-generation/tutorial.md

 >        - {% icon param-file %} `stringtie_bed_file`
 >
 >    The tool will append each dataset sequentially in the order provided, producing a single merged output.
 >
+> 3. Rename the output to "Genomic-Variant-Protein-BED"
+>
 {: .hands_on}